openconfig/featureprofiles/feature/platform/transceiver/zr_inventory_test/README.md

     *   Verify module is reporting valid inventory information.
     *   Swap the module with a different one and validate that the new inventory information is correctly streamed now.
     *   Telemetry subscription should be ON_CHANGE and streamed data should be of type String.

-*   Verify the module inventory information updates when transceiver is physically removed from the router port.
-    *   Make sure ZR module plugged in the host and properly recognized.
-    *   Verify module is reporting valid inventory information.
-    *   Physically remove the module from the router port and verify the relevant component inventory leaves for the transceiver port under test are no longer streamed.
-    *   When a component is physically removed explicit deletes for the relevant entity leaves should be streamed to clear any stale data.
-    *   Telemetry subscription should be ON_CHANGE and streamed data should be of type String.